Skip to content

 For the next post of our blog series about the new e-book, Overcoming the Biggest Threats to Market Research: Bad Data & Bad Actors, we’re moving from survey farms to incidence rates with tangible examples of how, even at a small percentage, survey farms and other bad actors can drastically change survey results.
 If you’ve missed our previous posts, you can start back at the beginning of this series with “The Modern Slump in Data Quality.”

 Collecting informative survey data can be a challenge.
 And this challenge grows as the target audience shrinks.
 Low incidence rate studies, with target respondents representing less than 5% of the general population, are among the most informative and challenging to manage.
 On the one hand, the specificity of the target population gives researchers the opportunity to ask extremely detailed and nuanced questions that can be transformative for a business.
 On the other hand, low incidence rate studies are especially vulnerable to inauthentic or dishonest respondents.
-Larger incentives sometimes accompany low incidence rate studies which risks attracting an influx of bad actors.
+Larger incentives sometimes accompany low incidence rate studies, which risks attracting an influx of bad actors.

 Let’s take a look at how this happens and what you can do to prevent bad data from influencing important decisions.